This is the multi-page printable view of this section. Click here to print.

 2. On the Service Home page, click the Dashboard > Dashboard List menu.
 You will be taken to the Dashboard List page.

-3. On the Dashboard List page, click the dashboard to clone.
+3. On the Dashboard List page, click the dashboard from which you want to download widget information.
 You will be taken to the Dashboard Detail page.

 1. Click the All Services > Management > ServiceWatch menu.
 You will be taken to the Service Home page.

-3. On the Dashboard List page, click the dashboard for which you want to download widget information.
-You will be taken to the Dashboard Detail page.
+3. On the Dashboard List page, click the dashboard you want to view widget metrics for.
+You will be taken to the Dashboard Details page.

 1. Click the All Services > Management > ServiceWatch menu.
 You will be taken to the Service Home page.

-3. On the Dashboard List page, click the dashboard for which you want to view widget metrics.
+3. On the Dashboard List page, click the dashboard you want to view details for.
 You will be taken to the Dashboard Detail page.

 1. Click the All Services > Management > ServiceWatch menu.
 You will be taken to the Service Home page.

-3. On the Dashboard List page, click the dashboard for which you want to download widget information.
+3. Dashboard List page, click the dashboard to download widget information.
 You will be taken to the Dashboard Detail page.

-5. Select a file download method and click the Confirm button.
+5. After selecting the file download method, click the Confirm button.
 The download will start.

-CSVConvert the widget’s metrics and monitoring data to Excel (*.csv) file format and download
+CSVConvert the widget’s metrics and monitoring data to an Excel (*.csv) file and download it.

-PNGConvert the widget chart to image (*.png) file format and download
+PNGConvert the widget chart to an image (*.png) file and download

-You can save widget information to Object Storage.
+You can store widget information in Object Storage.

-User permissions are required to save to Object Storage.
+User permissions are required to store data in Object Storage.

 • User: {email}